kyverno/website/content/en/policies/other/require_imagepullsecrets.md

     policies.kyverno.io/subject: Pod
     policies.kyverno.io/description: >-
       Some registries, both public and private, require credentials in order to pull images from them.
-This sample policy checks those images and if they come from a registry other than ghcr.io or quay.io an `imagePullSecret` is required.
+This policy checks those images and if they come from a registry other than ghcr.io or quay.io an `imagePullSecret` is required.
 spec:
-  validationFailureAction: enforce
+  validationFailureAction: audit
   rules:
   - name: check-for-image-pull-secrets
     match: